Kiyotsuna Saku (SK-5 Steel) | 2 KNIFE SET: 165mm Nakiri & Santoku

 - 2 Knives: 165mm Nakiri & 165mm Santoku Knife

 - Raw Timber Japanese Style Handle w/ Plastic Ferrule

 - Traditional Rustic Finish: Hammer-Tone and Blade Marks

 165mm Nakiri Knife - 313mm Overall Length / 165mm Blade Edge Length / 3mm Blade Thickness

 165mm Santoku Knife - 313mm Overall Length / 167mm Blade Edge Length / 3.4mm Blade Thickness

-* Non stainless steel kitchen knives require a small amount of care to prevent surface rust.
+* High carbon steel kitchen knives will change colour over time and require a small amount of care to prevent surface rust.
 Even though this can easily be removed if it does occur, we recommend you hand wash and thoroughly dry after each use, do not use a dishwasher.
 For extended storage, coat in an oil like our Tsubaki.

 Japanese Kitchen Knife | Santoku (Home Cook Knife)